 Transfer students from other colleges/universities: Submit a written request to the Office of Admissions and Registration to have your transfer credits evaluated for the appropriate academic program/curriculum.
 Because this evaluation takes additional time during the registration process, request a transfer credit evaluation as early as possible.

-In-person registration is accepted in Student Services on the second floor of the Workforce Development Center on River Road (map) and at the KCC South Extension Center (map).
+In-person registration is accepted in Student Services on the second floor of the Workforce Development Center on River Road (map) and at the KCC South Extension Center in Watseka (map).
 Online registration for qualified returning students is done through Student Self-Service.

 Students enrolling in their first semester at KCC are required to meet with an advisor to enroll.
 An appointment is required – phone 815-802-8500 or email firstname.lastname@example.org.